Are you looking for a way to have user-submitted content on your site?

 You can also edit form fields by clicking on them.
 This will give you options to rename a field, change its format, add a description, edit its size, enable conditional logic, and more.

-Once you are satisfied with the form, click on the Settings tab in the left menu.
+Once you are satisfied with the form, click on the ‘Settings’ tab in the left menu.

 By default, WPForms will enable the option of anti-spam protection.
 This is because it helps prevent people from submitting spam blog posts.
-However, you can disable this option from the General settings tab.

 Next, you can go to the ‘Notifications’ tab and edit the email on which you’ll receive a notification when someone submits a form.

-WPForms will use your admin email as default.
-You can change that to any other email, and if you’d like to receive notifications on multiple emails, then simply separate them using a comma.
+However, you can change that to any other email, and if you’d like to receive notifications on multiple emails, then simply separate them using a comma.

 After that, go to the ‘Confirmations’ tab to set up a message your users will see when they submit a form.
-You can show a message, show a page, or direct users to a specific URL.

 By default, user-submitted posts will be saved as ‘Drafts’ pending review.
 However, you can also change the post type and allow users to submit content to your custom post types.

-Now, you can click the close button to exit the form builder and add the form to your website.
+Now, you can click the close button (x) to exit the form builder and add the form to your website.

 Next, you can select your post submission form from the dropdown in the WPForms block.

-Now, save or publish your page and then visit your website to see the post submission form in action.
+Now, save or publish your page, and then visit your website to see the post submission form in action.

 Method 2: Accept User-Generated Content with User Submitted Posts Plugin

 You can also allow users to upload images and set a limit on the number of images and maximum image size.
-You can even set a user uploaded image as the featured image.
+You can even set a user-uploaded image as the featured image.

-After reviewing all plugin settings, click on the Save Settings button to store your changes.
+After reviewing all plugin settings, click on the ‘Save Settings’ button to store your changes.

 You are now ready to add the user-submitted posts form to your website.